-Car Insurance Commercials: The Bottom Line
+Car Insurance Ads: What’s The Bottom Line?

 You can begin your journey in finding the best car insurance rates today.
 Just enter your ZIP code into our free car insurance comparison tool to start.

-In our extensive research of the auto insurance industry’s best commercials, analysts viewed dozens of ads across a wide range of providers.
+In our extensive research of the car insurance industry’s best commercials, analysts viewed dozens of ads across a wide range of providers.
 To narrow down our top 15, humor wasn’t enough.
 We sought commercials that met the following criteria (in order of importance):